Waltz of the Stork

-Waltz of the Stork is a semi-autobiographical play written and originally performed by Melvin Van Peebles.
+Waltz of the Stork is a 1982 American semi-autobiographical play written and originally performed by Melvin Van Peebles.

 It also featured his son Mario Van Peebles.
 The play originally ran for four months in 1982.
-It ran from January 5, 1982 to May 23, 1982.
+It ran from January 5, 1982, to May 23, 1982.

 The song "The Apple Stretching", featured in this play, was later covered by Grace Jones, and released as a single.
 In 2008, a film based on the play, Confessionsofa Ex-Doofus-ItchyFooted Mutha, was released, directed by Van Peebles.